5 Smart Tips for Hiring an Elder Law Attorney

 Before hiring any lawyer, check the State Bar Association website for your state.

-Look up the attorney’s name or Bar number to make sure they’re actively licensed to practice law in your state.
+Look up the attorney’s name or Bar number to ensure they’re actively licensed to practice law in your state.
 This will also show if they’ve ever been publicly disciplined.

 Recommended for you: